drhinternet/greenarrow-api/studio/remote_lists.markdown

 database and runs a query to retrieve the recipient list for the campaign.

+See the [Remote Lists Upgrade](./remote_lists_upgrade.markdown) document for system administration information on upgrading a system to have Remote Lists.

 ## Delivery

 At the start of a campaign, the specified query is run against the